CAMI-challenge/firstchallenge_evaluation/binning/README.md

 Questions:
-here precision is shown along predicted, recall across real bin sizes? predicted size - the squares given in the plot - is  this in Gb or what is the unit?
+here precision is shown along predicted, recall across real bin sizes?

 ###by bin
 [Precision/Recall by bin, all bins](plots/supervised/prec_recall_combined_all_ranks_by_bin_ANI_all.pdf)
 [Precision/Recall by bin, strains in groups with more than 95% ANI similarity to other strains](plots/supervised/prec_recall_combined_all_ranks_by_bin_ANI_common_strain.pdf)
 [Precision/Recall by bin, unique strain with ANI below 95% to all other strains](plots/supervised/prec_recall_combined_all_ranks_by_bin_ANI_unique_strain.pdf)

-Question: ANI cutoff is >= 95% or > 95% ANI?
+Question: ANI cutoff is >= 95% or > 95% ANI?predicted size - the squares given in the plot - is  this in Gb or what is the unit?

 ###by genome, across all data sets.
 [Precision/Recall by genome, all](plots/supervised/prec_recall_combined_all_ranks_by_genome_ANI_all.pdf)